andyblight/lottery/README.md

 - Use the results of the next draw to evaluate the stats generation methods.
 - Use the results of the evaluation to improve the stats generation methods.

 ## Future

 Read merseyworld.com website data using another app to update the CSV files.
 Pages are:
 http://lottery.merseyworld.com/cgi-bin/lottery?days=2&Machine=Z&Ballset=0&order=1&show=1&year=-1&display=CSV
 http://lottery.merseyworld.com/cgi-bin/lottery?days=19&Machine=Z&Ballset=0&order=1&show=1&year=-1&display=CSV
 Needs something clever to get the data.  wget doesn't work properly.

 ## Bugs
 Both stats methods are identical!!!
-Implementing evaluate_ticket()
-ticket needs to be a list of (Line, TGM.name , TSGM.name, Score) so results can be traced back to genreation methods.

 Scores of tickets are all = 1 FIXED.
 20180214 Tickets beign generated but not scored.